From the Ground Up: Planting the Roots to a Blossoming Career

 Later in 2012, Chef Smith was included among over a hundred celebrity chefs in the book "Street Eats," contributing his "Dessert Pizza" from the Cosmopolitan Club.

-In 2014 he coached the winning champion, Kristen Battaglia, at the U.S. Pastry Competition's first Junior Challenge.
+Since his 2012 victory, Anthony has coached on the professional level each year.
+In 2014, he coached the winning champion, Kristen Battaglia, at the U.S. Pastry Competition's first Junior Challenge.

 Always hungry for knowledge, he traveled to Switzerland for an intensive two-week class at Felchin Chocolate's Master Chocolatier Program.